goblinhack/zorbash/README.md

 </p>

 Welcome to the lair of the dread tentacleye, Zorbash.
 Collect the crystals of Zorb and confront Zorbash to win.
-This is work in progress.

 Current status:
-- dungeon, sewer, swamp, ice, lava and chasms biomes
+- dungeon, sewer, swamp, ice, lava, chasms and flooded dungeon biomes
 - playable and looking for feedback
-- no bosses or end game so far
+- no bosses or end game yet
-- crystal collection does nothing so far

 Content:
 <!-- begin type marker -->